edsu/inkdroid.org/ehs/ehs.md

 304 Brewster Court, Silver Spring, MD 20901\\
 \end{center}

-I am a software developer and researcher with two decades of experience bridging the worlds of data management and the Web.
+I am a software developer and social scientist with two decades of experience bridging the worlds of data management and the Web.
 I have worked in academia, startups, corporations and government.
 I accelerate the work of agile, highly collaborative teams that focus on knowledge sharing and a commitment to